btoderian/squashvid/README.md

 # 6. FFMPEG Technical Specifications
-Video Encoding: Uses libx264 with a Constant Rate Factor (CRF) of 23.
-Speed Preset: Set to slow for optimized compression efficiency.
-Audio Handling: Audio is passed through using -c:a copy to ensure no loss in quality or synchronization.
-ROI Interface: Handled via cv2.selectROI.

 Video Encoding: Uses HEVC via libx265 encoder with Constant Rate Factor (CRF) of 26.
 Target = 10:1 compression Speed Preset: Set to slow for optimized compression efficiency and redundant data reduction.
 Audio Handling: Audio is passed through using -c:a copy to ensure no loss in quality or synchronization.